 5 Equity Release Horror Stories

-Equity release comes with significant risk factors.
+On the surface, equity release sounds like an easy alternative to ease a financial burden.
+However, many products on the equity release market come with significant risk factors.
 This means that it is vital to undertake thorough research before choosing it as an option.

 Equity Release Horror Story 1: Hampshire Widow Billed £1 Million